Ciela-Institute/caustics/paper.md

 # Summary

-Gravitational lensing occurs when light passes by a massive body, the path of the light is then deflected from its original trajectory.
+Gravitational lensing occurs when light passes by a massive body; the path of the light is then deflected from its original trajectory.
 In astronomy this phenomenon is observed in a variety of configurations, often involving galaxies and clusters of galaxies, which must align within a fraction of a degree on the